 Can you predict or prevent an earthquake?

 Many people say “and that’s what makes it so scary!”
 It’s normal to feel that way, but that’s not the way to talk to your kids about earthquakes.
 Say “We can’t do anything to prevent them, and we can’t really predict when one is coming.
-So instead of worrying about that every day, we just make a plan for what we’ll do if or when one happens.
+But we don’t need to worry about that every day, we just make a plan for what we’ll do if or when one happens.
 And every once in a while, we practice how to respond.”

 How will I know if there’s an earthquake?

 Many adults leading earthquake drills for kids teach what to do, but never stop to think about whether a child would know when to do those things.
-We can’t assume they would know that an earthquake was happening.
 It’s important to describe what an earthquake might feel like, using non-scary descriptions.
 I’ve said things like “If you’re sitting down, it may feel like someone is holding onto your chair and shaking it back and forth.
 If you’re standing up, you’d start feeling all wobbly, like you’re in a bounce house and the other kids are bouncing a lot.”
 If you’re ever in a situation where there’s a similar sensation, point it out: “Wow – when everyone in the stadium stomps their feet, it feels almost like an earthquake.”
 “The way the bridge at the playground sways back and forth sort of reminds me of an earthquake.”